DB-Vincent/k8s-scaling-demo/README.md

 Once that is done;

 1. Install the dependencies: `go mod tidy`
-2. Start the application: `go run main.go`
+2. Start the application: `go run cmd/server/main.go`
-3. Visit the API at http://localhost:8080/api
+3. Visit the API at http://localhost:8080/api or the frontend at http://localhost:8080

 ## Releases